N-liraj-khanna/Music-Player-in-React/README.md

-# Getting Started with Create React App
+# Welcome to Air 👋

+A Music Player App using React JS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).